Herschel Space Observatory Mission Science Objectives

 Chemistry in Space

-Herschel's ultra-high resolution spectrometer, HIFI, is uniquely suited to identify the chemical composition of the interstellar medium and the atmospheres of comets and planets in our solar system.
-It will help scientists understand the chemical history of the Galaxy and our solar system.
+Herschel's ultra-high resolution spectrometer, HIFI, was uniquely suited to identify the chemical composition of the interstellar medium and the atmospheres of comets and planets in our solar system.
+It helped scientists understand the chemical history of the Galaxy and our solar system.

 The Great Unknown

 The universe reveals different things by the light of different wavelengths.
-Herschel will have the opportunity to see things in the far-infrared and submillimeter portions of the spectrum that have never been seen before.
+Herschel provided the opportunity to see things in the far-infrared and submillimeter portions of the spectrum that have never been seen before.

 Herschel's final objective is to achieve its discovery potential.
 The unexpected may be the most important finding of all.